xraypy/feff85exafs/src/README.md

 # To be fixed

 1. Many of the SConstruct files explicitly link to libgfortran and libm.
-That needs to be fixed for other platforms.
+That needs to be fixed for other platforms/compilers.

+2. C wrapper's SConstruct has /usr/local/lib hardwired

 ---